Ylide: Reactions

 An important ylide reaction is of course the Wittig reaction (for phosphorus) but there are more.

 Dipolar cycloadditions

 Some ylides are 1,3-dipoles and interact in 1,3-dipolar cycloadditions.
 For instance an azomethine ylide is a dipole in the Prato reaction with fullerenes.

 Dehydrocoupling with silanes

 In the presence of the group 3 homoleptic catalyst Y[N(SiMe3)2]3, triphenylphosphonium methylide can be coupled with phenylsilane.
-This reaction produces H2 gas a by product, and forms a silyl-stabilised ylide.
+This reaction produces H2 gas as a byproduct, and forms a silyl-stabilised ylide.

 Sigmatropic rearrangements

 Many ylides react in sigmatropic reactions.
 The Sommelet-Hauser rearrangement is an example of a [2,3]-sigmatropic reaction.
 The Stevens rearrangement is a [1,2]-rearrangement.